l-d-s/rankGap/README.md

 These statistics provide a convenient way to represent greater-than-expected concordance among items ranked highly across a number of lists.
-They were developed to understand “overlap” in genomics and high throughput biology, but may be useful for other problems.
+They were developed to understand “overlap” and in genomics and high throughput biology, but may be useful more broadly.

 ## Installation